 - Getting steroid injections

-Surgical treatment for de Quervain’s tenosynovitis is seldom necessary.
+De Quervain’s tenosynovitis surgery is seldom necessary.
 But if your symptoms don’t respond to conservative treatment in six months to a year, surgery may be an option.
-Surgery typically involves enlarging the tendon sheath so that the tendons are able to slide through with ease.
+De Quervain’s tenosynovitis surgery typically involves enlarging the tendon sheath so that the tendons are able to slide through with ease.

 If you are suffering from wrist pain, it’s important to see an orthopedic wrist specialist in Long Island that is experienced in treating de Quervain’s tenosynovitis.
 Whether you recently developed symptoms of this condition or you have already tried conservative treatments without improvement, Mirza Orthopedics is here to help.
-We offer a wide range of options in treatment for de Quervain’s disease.
+We offer a wide range of de Quervain’s tenosynovitis treatment options.
 Contact our office today to schedule an appointment.